andypiper/my-glitch-in-bio/README.md

 ## Other Tips & tricks

+* Check out the [Glitch-in-bio section of our Help Center](https://help.glitch.com/kb/section/13/) for more documentation on how to customize or troubleshoot your new app!
 * If you notice your preview is a little out of sync with your `settings.json`, hit the reload button in the preview window and it should update!
 * Looking for ways to extend your app, or for inspiration?
 Check out the official [Glitch-in-bio page](https://glitch.com/glitch-in-bio).